What You Need to Know

 What is CAD?

-CAD & the Risk for Life-threatening Blood Clots
+Understanding CAD Could Help Lower Your Risk for Blood Clots

 People with CAD have a high risk for blood clots due to a rupture of plaque in the arteries.